 Mary Ann was born March 11, 1942, to Alvin Arndt and Marion (Quimby) Arndt in Kenosha, Wis., where she grew up and graduated from Mary D. Bradford High School in 1960.

 Mary Ann doted on her two grandsons, Jackson Monroe, 17, and Jonathan Langenbach, 9, both of whom could do no wrong in her eyes.
-She was an avid bowler for many years and enjoyed reading, watching “Hardball with Chris Matthews” and giving her two-cents worth to anyone who dared to condradict the Democratic party line.
+She was an avid bowler for many years and enjoyed reading, watching “Hardball with Chris Matthews,” and giving her two cents worth to anyone who dared to condradict the Democrat Party line.
 Her sharp wit was unmatched.